Tell us a little about your family.

 Our advice to anyone considering Holy Family would be to come and tour the school, meet the staff and kids, and see the FAMILY this school has created and the confidence it has instilled in the kids.
 Holy Family makes each child feel special and loved; at Holy Family, they're not just a number.

-Robert & I have been members of the Sacred Heart/St. Joseph parish since 2008.
+Robert and I have been members of the Sacred Heart/St. Joseph parish since 2008.
 My oldest son started at Holy Family Preschool in 2014, and my younger son in 2017.
-This year is our 8th year with students enrolled.
-Jacob is now in 6th Grade and Robbie is in 3rd Grade.
+This year is our 11th year with students enrolled.
+Jacob is now a freshman at Hayden and Robbie is in the 6th Grade.

 The student-to-teacher ratio at Holy Family, the responsiveness of faculty and staff, the faith-driven lessons being incorporated into every aspect of the students’ days, and the diversity of the student body are just some of the benefits our children get from attending Holy Family that they wouldn’t receive elsewhere.
 In addition, in the time we’ve attended Holy Family, the New Family Mentor Program has been instituted, which I think is an invaluable asset that most other schools can’t or don’t offer.